-What kind of SEND do we provide for?
+What kind of SEN do we provide for?

 There are 4 broad areas of need that we provide for at Harewood.
 These are:

-If behaviour is causing a concern, it is always considered whether there are any underlying difficulties of causes which could be attributed to one of the broad areas outline above.
+If behaviour is causing a concern, it is always considered whether there are any underlying difficulties of causes which could be attributed to one of the broad area outline above.

-What are the policies for identifying children and young people with SEND and assessing their needs?
+What are the policies for identifying children and young people with SEN and assessing their needs?

 The school offers a high quality curriculum which is delivered through high quality teaching and all children are assessed regularly in school to monitor their progress in a variety of different ways.
 The needs of most children are met successfully through this but when children are making less than expected progress the school offers a graduated response of Assess, Plan, Do, Review.

 Plan: if children are making significantly slower progress than their peers then the class teacher, SENDCo, parents and child (where appropriate) will plan for progress and agree targets we would like the child to meet.
-These targets are recorded on a wave 2 or 3 provision document.
+These targets will be recorded on a School Provision Plan.
 The plan outlines each target and the activities the child will need to complete in order to achieve it, as well as identifying key staff that will support throughout.

 Do: teachers will make any adaptations needed to our quality first teaching and may also place the child on appropriate intervention.